ujkuo/ujkuo.github.io/content/misc/_index.md

 +++

-I want to share some personal observations and experiences.
+I love to share some editorials, reports, information sharing and life miscellaneous notes I have written on this page.
+Articles are written in Chinese or English.
+If the article is written in Chinese, I will mark it on the title of the article.

 ---